 In one example a frequency synthesizer was loosing lock randomly at low temperatures.
 Some painstaking investigations showed that the associated voltage controlled oscillator (VCO) was coming to the end of its range prematurely.
 An examination of the design documents and bill of materials yielded details of the components used.
 Some further research into their characteristics revealed that some had inadequate high frequency performance.
 These were replaced with correctly specified ones which enabled the VCO to work within specification.
 The problem centered on the core materials used for some inductors which were magnetic (μr>1;) and not air-cored (μr=1;) types.
 The magnetic properties of many materials vary significantly over temperature and this was no exception.

-One product that FCL investigated, designed for operation in an external environment in the UK, was failing due to overheating at several of the customer's sites.
+One product that FCL investigated, designed for operation in an external environment in the UK, was failing due to overheating at several of the customer's sites on summer days.
 Internal power dissipation was quite modest and convective cooling was thought to be adequate for external use in the UK based on yearly air temperature statistics.
-However further investigations revealed that insufficient margin had been allowed specifically for solar radiation (infrared) heating, previously not thought to be of particular concern in this relatively cool climate.
+However further investigations revealed that insufficient margin had been allowed specifically for solar (thermal or infrared) radiation, previously not thought to be of particular concern in this relatively cool climate.
 FCL quantified the level of solar heating expected by application of the Stefan Boltzmann 'fourth power' radiation law after making allowances for the surface emissivity, infrared spectral density, atmospheric absorption and integrated daily solar power flux.
 A representative unit was tested in the laboratory using solar lamps suitably orientated and calibrated for infrared content.
 The effects of solar radiation were found to amount to several hundreds of watts equivalent heating power thus confirming the cause of the overheating.
 Several recommendations were made for ways of mitigating the effects.